 If you have ancestors who worked for the railroad (something you can easily discover in later census records beginning in 1880, when the type of employment is listed), you need to look at railroad records.
 They can tell you a lot of possibly previously unknown information about your railroad working ancestor and their family.
 The railroad records are personnel records, and they can be anywhere from scanty to quite detailed in the information they provide.
 With so many people in America’s past who worked for the railroads, it is amazing that more people do not use these amazing and invaluable record sources to do their genealogy research.
 Railroad records really provide an intimate look into your ancestor’s working life and give you an idea of what their actual life was like in a lot of ways.
 They are an excellent resource for bringing your ancestors to life on the page once more.

 The first railroad tracks were laid down in Quincy, Massachusetts in 1826.
 Since that time, there have been many different railroad companies.
-Some have disappeared, others have merged with other railroad companies, and a handful still exist.
+Some have disappeared, others have merged with other railroad companies, and a handful still exists.
 They all produced personnel records that genealogists can use for research today.
 You just have to know where to look for the records for the particular railroad company for which your ancestor worked.

 As with most genealogy records, some railroad records are easier to find than others.
 The place you should start looking if you don’t already know where to find the records you want for your ancestor is the U.S. Railroad Retirement Board.
 This is the organization that administers the current benefits program for today’s railroad workers.
 These records include anyone who worked for the railroad for a decade or more after the board was created in 1935.
 You can get detailed employment, personnel, and retirement records for your ancestor from this board.